RaoSam-Code/vibeathon/README.md

 ---

 <div align="center">
-  <sub>Built with ❤️ by team HireMind.
+  <sub>Built with ❤️ by team Cyber Soulz.
 Optimize your prep, conquer your fears, and land the role.</sub>
 </div>